 Is a Tsalagi (Cherokee) descendant and water protector.
 He serves as the President of the WSU Chapter of the Society of Indian Psychologists and as a board member of Urban Indians Northwest.
 In the past he has served in leadership positions within the American Psychological Association’s Division 17 (Human-Animal Interaction) and 18 (Psychologists in Indian Country).

 He graduated Magna Cum Laude from the University of Washington in 2011.
 He holds a M.A. in Community Counseling from Washington State University as well as a Bachelor of Arts in Psychology from the University of Washington and associate degree’s in Arts and Sciences and General Studies from Tacoma Community College.
 His interests include, Earth Justice, Tribal sovereignty, veterans’ issues, Native American psychology, social justice through research, career counseling, human-animal interaction and psychology across cultures.
 He is currently pursuing a Ph.D. in Counseling Psychology, from Washington State University.

-Jeff Smith is an enrolled member of the Makah Tribe.
+Is an enrolled member of the Makah Tribe.
 He served as staff person for the American Friends Service Committee’s Northwest Indian Program, where he built a strong support network for the Tribal Canoe Journey.

 Become a Volunteer Today